x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 # Change log
-v1.3.3-beta rolled out
+v1.4-beta rolled out

 * added more supported versions to check for, to start uac bypass based on OS versionS
-* see list above for added version windows 10 and 11 :D
+* see list above for added version windows server2019 and 2022 :D
 * the exe is outdated atm needs to be rolled out a new version of it ... soon will come
-* More to come maybe, just maybe...
+* This is the last version update i have pushed..

 # Legal Disclaimer:
 * I am not responsible for U using it on non authorized systems, make sure u use it on systems u own or are authorized on.